 What dialogic practices are seen taking place within the dialogic space in RE secondary classrooms?

+This investigation makes an important contribution to the literature because it explores how the nature of the RE subject is thought to be conducive to dialogic teaching due to its openness to authentic and respectful dialogue (Luby 2014).
+The context of RE is considered to be unique for two reasons: a) it is relatively unexplored; and b) it is expected that the language used in this context would be intrinsically linked to theories of productive classroom talk because RE is about respecting and valuing others views.
+Dialogue, therefore, could be a core mechanism in such classroom interactions.
+The uniqueness of the RE context offered grounds for deep exploration into classroom dialogue that could contribute to theory.

-his investigation responds to the lack of research in the context of secondary education, as described in , as well as the lack of research on social subjects (Authors 2013).
-The vast majority of research on dialogic teaching follows lessons in the subjects, such as mathematics (e.g. Franke, Webb and Chan 2009) and science (e.g., Mercer, Dawes and Kleine-Staarman 2009).
-It would be interesting to investigate, therefore, whether dialogic forms of classroom interaction manifest differently in the context of social sciences and this paper aims to provide initial insights into this matter.
+Furthermore, this investigation responds to the lack of research in the context of secondary education, as described in section 1.2, as well as the lack of research on social sciences subjects (Authors 2013).
+The vast majority of research on dialogic teaching follows lessons in the hard sciences subjects, such as mathematics (e.g. Franke, Webb and Chan 2009) and science (e.g., Mercer, Dawes and Kleine-Staarman 2009).
+Given the strong conceptual links between dialogic instruction and the teaching of subjects, like Religious Education, it is imperative that research is conducted in the context of social sciences.
+This paper aims to provide initial insights into this matter.

-3. Methodology
+2. Methodology